GP partners should read the BMA’s guidance on redeploying staff, working in hubs and furlough, which is in our toolkit

 Agreeing to redeployment

 At an earlier stage of the COVID-19 response, it was common for staff or students to be asked to act outside of their normal role.
 You may have been or be asked to temporarily work in a different or unfamiliar care setting to support the ongoing pandemic response.

-Unless your contract expressly states otherwise, your employer cannot redeploy you without consulting and reaching an agreement with you first, as confirmed by the NHS Staff Council and in NHS England and NHS Improvement’s advice on acute sector workforce models during COVID-19.
+Unless your contract expressly states otherwise, your employer cannot redeploy you without consulting and reaching an agreement with you first.
+This is confirmed by the NHS Staff Council and in NHS England and NHS Improvement’s advice on acute sector workforce models during COVID-19.
 The NHS staff council have also issued guidance which confirms that redeployment for NHS staff is voluntary.

 We recommend that you follow existing procedures relating to risk assessments, job planning and work scheduling with your employer in mutually agreeing whether or not it is safe and appropriate for you to be redeployed.